 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that lacks a reinforced floor plate.
-For these jobs, we route a low-wall 30-yard bin via lowboy; this setup features thicker ribbed sides to safely manage the dense load.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-Our team also manages a general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; these materials punish a standard container that lacks a reinforced floor plate.
+We route a 30-yard low-wall bin onto a lowboy for these jobs: the heavier steel construction allows for safe transport.
+We cap the fill volume well below the visual rim to keep the axle weight legal.
+For lighter mixed materials, you can always rely on our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover